What is Code Point?

 Why use Code Point?

-Authoritative data; Coverage of over 1.7 million postcodes in Great Britain and Northern Ireland updated quarterly – accurate depiction of all live postcodes in GB and NI.
+Authoritative data; Coverage of over 1.7 million postcodes in Great Britain and Northern Ireland, updated quarterly—offering an accurate depiction of all live postcodes in GB and NI.

-Get more from your postcode unit data; Understand the split of residential and commercial delivery points within a postcode area for a greater depth of analysis.
+Get more from your postcode unit data; Understand the split of residential and commercial delivery points within a postcode area for a greater depth of analysis, helping businesses optimize services and logistics.

-Interoperable data; Combine your statistical and health datasets with a postcode map dataset by linking to ONS administrative codes and Health Authority codes provided with Ordnance Survey Code Point.
+Interoperable data; Combine your statistical and health datasets with a postcode map dataset by linking to ONS administrative codes and Health Authority codes provided with Ordnance Survey Code Point, allowing for seamless integration with existing datasets.

 *Northern Ireland equivalent available